LinShiqi047/PatchAutoAugment/README.md

 We use [Kornia](https://github.com/kornia/kornia), a differentiable computer vision library that can be used to accelerate augmentation operations on tensors.
 We are jointly exploring the more convenient invocation of PatchAutoAugment, and the library is coming soon.

-### Data preparation
-Here, we take CIFAR and fine-grained datasets [CUB-200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html), [Stanford dog](http://vision.stanford.edu/aditya86/ImageNetDogs/) to illustrate how to use our PatchAutoAugment.

 ## Example
 First, import PAA module.
 ```